Renovation

 A charitable option if you’re not living in the apartment

-“We can then calculate how much the taxpayer can pull out in distributions each year as a beneficiary and and so long as there’s 10 percent left for the approved charitable beneficiary, the trust won’t pay tax,” Rubinstein says.
+“We can then calculate how much the taxpayer can pull out in distributions each year as a beneficiary and so long as there’s 10 percent left for the approved charitable beneficiary, the trust won’t pay tax,” Rubinstein said.

-—Earlier versions of this article contained reporting and writing by Alanna Schubach.
+—Earlier versions of this article contained reporting and writing by Alanna Schubach and Emily Myers.

 Brick Underground articles occasionally include the expertise of, or information about, advertising partners when relevant to the story.
 We will never promote an advertiser's product without making the relationship clear to our readers.